rajgoel/course-business-analytics-fundamentals/02-lecture/slides.md

 $$x \geq 0$$
 $$y \geq 0$$

-How can we represent this problem in matrix notation? <!-- .element: class="fragment" -->
+How can we represent this problem in vector-matrix notation? <!-- .element: class="fragment" -->

 ---